ruzica4/finding-frauds-while-tracking-imbalanced-data/README.md

 # finding-frauds-while-tracking-imbalanced-data
-Repository for the course project of Artificial Inteligence
+Markup :  ## Repository for the course project of Artificial Inteligence ##

 This project uses Lending_club_loan_data.csv data to predict whether a loan will be paid or charged-off.